-Passport uses a Preferred Drug List (PDL), which is a list of covered prescription drugs.
+Passport Health Plan by Molina Healthcare uses a Preferred Drug List (PDL), which is a list of covered prescription drugs.
 It is reviewed and approved by doctors and pharmacists.
-You must get your prescriptions from a pharmacy that is part of the Passport plan.
+You must get your prescriptions from a pharmacy that is part of Passport.

 Generic drugs must be used when the pharmacy has them.
 There are drugs that may have a limit on how much you can get at one time.
 They also may have a limit on its strength.
 Sometimes you have to try other medications first before we approve a drug.
 This is called Step-Therapy.